ianolson/Exp_Data_Analysis_Project_1/README.md

 The following files are included in the repository:

--README.md - This document
+- README.md - This document

--create_plots.R - R script to generate plots based on the Electric power consumption dataset.
+- create_plots.R - R script to generate plots based on the Electric power consumption dataset.
 The script requires the extracted dataset to be present in the working directory (household_power_consumption.txt)

 - plot1.png - First plot required for project